kwilteam/sqlite-engine/README.md

+# Kwil Sqlite

+This package is a fork of the repository found at [https://gitlab.com/cznic/sqlite](<https://gitlab.com/cznic/sqlite>).
+The only difference with this repo is that it allows us to specify SQLite build flags necessary for Kwil.

 # sqlite

 Package sqlite is a cgo-free port of SQLite.
 Although you could see mattn's driver (`github.com/mattn/go-sqlite3`) in go.mod file, we import it for tests only.